Jumpstart your creativity on Wednesday, January 11, 6:30-8:00 or 8:30pm.

 The Space

-The dimensions of our Gallery limit our ability to display dozens of pieces.
+The dimensions of our Gallery limit the number of pieces we are able to display.
 Artwork may be displayed in a total of six to eight columns of two rows each, depending on the size of pieces in each exhibit.

 Gallery Vision